 You can then deselect students if you would like only some of them to undertake the assessment.
 Deselected students are greyed out, as per Figure 1.2.

-How do I find a test code or review an assessment that is in progress?
+How do I review an assessment that is in progress?

 Can I manually enter the test code into the Insight Test Taker?